Wines without borders

-Mandrarossa was born following studies lasting over 20 years: expression of a different Sicily, which innovates and experiments.
-Unexpected Sicily.
+Mandrarossa is the result of over 20 years of research: expression of a different Sicily, which innovates and experiments.
+The unexpected side of Sicily.

 After a long time spent mapping out the region in order to choose the best terroir, Mandrarossa finally came into existence.